threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## Putting it All Together

-We've now went through all the files available in the Nextcloud flist directory.
+We've now gone through all the files in the Nextcloud flist directory.
 You should now have a proper understanding of the interplay between the zinit (.yaml) and the scripts (.sh) files as well as the basic steps to build a Dockerfile and to write clear documentation.

 To build your own Nextcloud docker image, you would simply need to clone this directory to your local computer and to follow the steps presented in the next section [Docker Publishing Steps](#docker-publishing-steps).